gordchan/gitTest/README.md

 5. Commit from RStudio (check)
 6. Puch from RStudio (Push/Pull buttons greyed from GUI, check from shell)
 7. Save credential from RStudio (check)
+8. Delete local repository and clone afresh from remote (check)